bkoz/3d-image-classification/README.md

 ### Client Configuration

-Login to JupyterHub
+- Login to JupyterHub
-- start the JupyterHub server using the `s2i-generic-data-science` notebook image.
+- Start the JupyterHub server using the `s2i-generic-data-science` notebook image.
-- create a terminal
+- Create a terminal
 - Clone this github repo
 - Run the `01-inference-3d-image-classification` notebook.
 - Find the notebook cell with `predict` function and modify the `url` variable to point to the route that was created.